ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 The document refers to an Extended DNS Error (EDE) using its purpose, not its INFO-CODE as per Table 3 of {{!RFC8914}}.
-"Forged Answer", "Blocked", and "Filtered" are thus used to refer to "Forged Answer (4)", "Blocked (15)", and "Filtered (17)".
+"Forged Answer", "Blocked", "Censored", and "Filtered" are thus used to refer to "Forged Answer (4)", "Blocked (15)", "Censored (16)",and "Filtered (17)".

 The term "DNS server" refers to a DNS recursive resolver or a DNS forwarder that generates DNS structured error responses.